deneuville/cryptanalysisSHMWW_C/README.md

 To reduce the burden of manipulating files, the keys and signatures are voluntary not stored.

 For cryptanalytic purposes, the use of a weight restricted hash (WRH) function is not mandatory.
-Instead, we generate the challenge as a vector c of same lenght (h') and weight (w_1) as the output of the WRH function described in [SHMWW].
+Instead, we generate the challenge as a vector c of same lenght (h') and weight (w_1) as the output of the WRH function described in [SHMWW20].

 By default, the software provides information about:
 1. The time it took to generate the keypair (SHMWW-related)